Blaina and District Cottage Hospital.

 Miss Ina Brodigan.

-On Friday 4th October 1929 Miss Ina Brodigan, head of the Grey Ladies College at Greenwich visited the Blaina and District Hospital for a dedication service in her honour in recognition of her work in connection with raising funds for the Institution and for the an unveiling of a hospital bed and framed photograph of Miss Brodigan.
+On Friday 4th October 1929 Miss Ina Brodigan, head of the Grey Ladies College at Greenwich visited the Blaina and District Hospital for a dedication service in her honour in recognition of her work in connection with raising funds for the institution and for the unveiling of a hospital bed and framed photograph of herself.
 It was reported Miss Brodigan had been responsible for collecting nearly £2,000 for the Hospital Fund.
 (More information below).

 The New Maternity Wing.